Johnson signals early end to all coronavirus restrictions in England - KESQ

 Johnson responded: “In what he has just said, I am afraid he is completely in error.”

+In a statement released later Wednesday, London’s Metropolitan Police Service said it was reviewing its earlier assessment, on the basis of the evidence available at that time, that the December 15 event did not meet the threshold for criminal investigation.

-An investigation by a senior civil servant into alleged breaches of lockdown rules by Downing Street staff, released last week, condemned a “failure of leadership” in Johnson’s government.
-It revealed that police are investigating at least 12 events — including at least two that Johnson allegedly attended, and a third held in his flat that he previously told lawmakers did not happen.
+An investigation by senior civil servant Sue Gray into alleged parties at Downing Street and Whitehall in breach of Covid-19 regulations, released last week, condemned a “failure of leadership” in Johnson’s government.
+It revealed that police were investigating at least 12 events — including at least two that Johnson allegedly attended — and a third held in his flat that he previously told lawmakers did not happen.

+The December 15 gathering was not included in the list of events, published January 31, as being investigated by the police, but was mentioned by Gray in her findings to the Downing Street inquiry.

+Officers investigating the alleged parties will send “formal questionnaires” to more than 50 people suspected to have attended these events, police said in an updated statement on Wednesday.

 The-CNN-Wire